Gail Bird and Yazzie Johnson: History

 The artists have known each other since they were children and have collaborated in designing and fabricating jewelry since 1972.
 Bird and Johnson use non-traditional stones, often resembling landscapes and uncommon juxtapositions of materials like pearls, opals and dinosaur bone.
 They are inspired by prehistoric pictographs and petroglyph sites.

-To many, they are best known for the thematic belts they make each year (since 1979) for the Southwestern Association for Indian Arts (SWAIA) Santa Fe Indian Market, but they also design elegant earrings, bracelets, rings and necklaces which are shown in galleries and museums across the country.
+To many, they are best known for the thematic belts they make each year (since 1979) for the Southwestern Association for Indian Arts (SWAIA) Santa Fe Indian Market, but they also design earrings, bracelets, rings and necklaces which are shown in galleries and museums across the country.
 In 1981 they won Best of Show for such a belt at the Santa Fe Indian Market.
-They are part of a generation of American Indian artists from the Southwest who have acknowledged and honored the traditions of their respective areas while pushing the creative boundaries and addressing contemporary concerns.
-Their work is characterized by an extensive knowledge of materials and by their technical skill and keen design sense...
 Bird and Johnson emphasize, “We see our jewelry as being very traditional in nature.
 But we carry the traditions further.
 The stones we use are of a wider variety than those usually associated with Indian jewelry.
 The symbols and narrative on our pieces are expansions of traditional symbols and stories.”

 Southwest Native American art dealer and book author Martha Hopkins Lanman Struever held the first gallery show for Bird and Johnson in Chicago in 1978.
 Struever describes their work, “The jewelry they produce is distinct from the work of other American Indian jewelers.
 Their pieces are frequently dramatic and always wearable.
 By seeking out stones of unusual color and surface pattern or pearls of various shapes and hues, then juxtaposing them in original compositions, they have created a unique style.
 After years of visiting prehistoric pictograph and petroglyph sites, Gail and Yazzie realized that these ancient peoples had developed a distinctive set of designs, from which they have drawn much inspiration.
 Over their career of more than three decades, Gail and Yazzie have developed a body of work that is both distinctly their own and continuously evolving.”
-The photos of Bird and Johnson featured in this article were taken by Ms. Struever at the Santa Fe Indian Market in 1979.